arcticoder/lqg-volume-kernel-catalog/README.md

 ## Scope, Validation & Limitations

 - Scope: example numerical scans of the LQG volume operator kernel for 4-valent nodes within user-configurable spin ranges.
-Results are empirical and dependent on the sampled range and discretization.
+Results are empirical and depend on the sampled range and discretization; treat summary counts as illustrative of the tested parameter set.
 - Validation: run `python scripts/analyze_zero_volume_states.py --help` to see runtime options.
-To reproduce example results, run the script with the default parameters and attach the generated `results/` artifacts.
+To reproduce example results, run the script with the default parameters and attach the generated `results/` artifacts (JSON/CSV + plotting scripts) and the runtime metadata (seed, environment, args).
 - Limitations: the scripts perform finite, discrete scans.
 Absence of a configuration in the sampled set does not constitute a mathematical proof of absence.
-For broader claims, increase sampling density, include symbolic checks where possible, and provide reproducibility artifacts.
+For stronger claims, increase sampling density, include symbolic or analytic checks where possible, and publish sensitivity analyses demonstrating robustness to sampling choices.

 ## Directory Structure